Ashutoshbishtt/SellerApp/README.md

 - Open MySQL Workbench and connect to your local MySQL server.
 - Execute the following SQL queries to create the necessary tables:
+- Change the username and password for the MySQL URL in the main.go file from your username and password.

 ```sql
 CREATE TABLE orders (